StefanScherer/iruby-box/README.md

 iruby notebook --ip='*'
 ```

-To stop the iruby process of the `vagrant up` call, use `killall iruby` or use another port to start you own notbook.
+To stop the iruby process of the `vagrant up` call, use `killall ipython` or use another port to start you own notbook.
 But then you have to forward the port in the `Vagrantfile`.

 Open up your browser inside the VM and open `http://localhost:8888`